Gabriel LaBelle’s Challenge: Playing Steven Spielberg

 “When I was auditioning, the character’s name was Teenage Sammy – I thought there would be an adult Sammy,” LaBelle said in an interview the day after The Fabelmans premiere at the Toronto International Film Festival.

+Gabriel LaBelle, who plays the young Steven Spielberg in the movie ‘The Fabelmans’.
+Photo: Chris Pizzello / AP

 “In the script, up to page 30, the character is between 6 and 8 years old.
-Around page 35 or so, teenage Sammy appears.
+Around page 35 or so, the teenager Sammy appears.
 OK!
-Good!
+Well!
 Now it’s my turn.
 It’s a three-act movie, just like moonlight or something similar.
 I kept waiting for my character to leave, but she never came.”

 Instead, LaBelle makes a big debut in The Fabelmans, playing the legendary American film director in his most autobiographical film.
 As Spielberg’s fictional replacement Sammy Fabelman, he plays the 75-year-old filmmaker during some of his formative teenage years as an aspiring filmmaker.
 Much of the film belongs to Michelle Williams and Paul Dano, who play Sammy’s parents and deliver remarkably subtle performances.
 But LaBelle’s Sammy is the finish line in The Fabelmansa deeply moving portrait of an American film icon as a young man.